• /

 Platforms: Windows, macOS, Linux, Xbox One, PS4, Nintendo Switch

 An indie adventure game developed by people who contributed to well-known titles like BioShock 2 and The Walking Dead.
-The action takes place in the USA, in the state of Wyoming, where every day promises to bring fires.
+The action occurs in the USA, in Wyoming, where every day promises to bring fires.
 You play as Henry, who is a fire lookout, as the name of the game hints.
 Together with Henry, you will be surveying the land, looking for clues, and trying to understand the nature of the mysterious happenings in the area.
-Despite being on a very tight budget, the guys from Campo Santo did an amazing job with Unity and created a game that can compete with AAA titles.
+Despite being on a very tight budget, the guys from Campo Santo did a fantastic job with Unity and created a game that can compete with AAA titles.
 This applies to the plot, pleasing visual style, and the very approach to presenting the story.

-Starting a developer career or just making your first project raises many questions and issues.
-One of them is choosing the right game engine, and it can be daunting.
-Godot is a good free alternative to other costly solutions.
-It is flexible and intuitive but mostly focuses on 2D.
-However, it is promising to become a force to be reckoned with in 3D in the future.
-So let’s talk about memorable games made with this engine.
+Starting a developer career or creating your first project raises many questions and issues.
+One of them is choosing the right game engine, which can be daunting.
+What is Godot?
+It is a good free alternative to other costly solutions.
+It is flexible and intuitive but primarily focuses on 2D.
+However, it is promising to become a force to be reckoned with in 3D.
+So, let’s talk about memorable games made with Godot.

 Ex-Zodiac